shwetank/extension-docs/tut_architecture_overview.md

 #### The Content Script
 If you want to make any change to the web page itself, then you need to use a content script.
 The content script has access to the DOM of the web page, but access to variables and functions is confined to only itself.
 For example, content scripts cannot access variables defined in the web page, or even in other content scripts.

 The content script does not have *direct* access to the variables and functions in the background scripts too.
 The same applies for access to API functions.
 However, you can use [message passing](tut_message_passing.html) to communicate between various parts of the extensions, be it background scripts or popups.
-So, say, you could call your functions in the background script and then communicate to the content script to do a certain task involving the web page DOM.
+So, you could call your functions in the background script and then communicate to the content script to do a certain task involving the host page's DOM.

 More details on it can be found in our [article on content scripts](tut_content_scripts.html).